 INTRODUCTION

-Goal Structuring Notation is gained popularity among safety-critical systems.
-It is one of the most important steps of safety case development.
-However, with the safety-critical systems getting larger and larger each day, it becomes hard to manage GSN models.
-Epsilon is the open-source model management platform for all types of models but it requires individual drivers for each model type.
+Goal Structuring Notation (GSN) is a de facto standard used for specifying safety and assurance arguments.
+The construction of a GSN model is an important step when preparing for a safety critical system to be certified.
+However, with safety-critical systems getting larger and larger, it becomes increasingly difficult to manage GSN models.
+Automated support for managing – transforming, validating, generating documentation – GSN models would be beneficial to engineers.

+Epsilon is an open-source model management platform, supporting a variety of different model management tasks, including validation and different forms of transformation.
+Epsilon is also applicable to many different modeling technologies (e.g., EMF, XML, spreadsheets) via its connectivity layer.
+More specifically, in principle Epsilon can manage any type of model but requires individual drivers for each model type.

-Astah GSN is one of the most popular GSN tools due to its features but it lacks model management tools.
-This project developed for General Moldes to Epsilon model management platform on Astah GSN models.
+Astah GSN is one of the most popular commercial full-featured GSN tools but it lacks support for model management.
+The focus of this project, which is informally in collaboration with General Motors, is to provide Epsilon driver support for Astah GSN models.
+In turn, this will allow GSN models to be programmatically manipulated using Epsilon programs.

-Even though Epsilon is an open-source platform, implementing a driver for a commercial tool like Astah GSN is more complicated than the open-source tools.
-Astah GSN might be the best GSN tool out there but its XMI export feature lack consistency.
-Figuring out these problems and solving them extended the project’s due date.
-Although most of the problems are solved, some of them remain in the driver due to Astah GSN features.
-All challenges encountered while developing the project, design choices, implementation of the Java classes and the testing methods with a few examples are going to be explained in this project report.
+Even though Epsilon is an open-source platform, implementing a driver for a commercial tool like Astah GSN is more complicated than is typically the case for open-source tools.
+For example, Astah GSN’s XMI export feature lacks consistency (as we discuss in later chapters), and it was impossible to look at the source code for Astah GSN to understand why this was the case, and how to resolve it.
+Figuring out these problems and solving them were key challenges that had to be overcome in this project.
+Although most of the challenges of building an Astah GSN driver for Epsilon have been solved, some of them remain.
+All challenges encountered while developing the project, design choices, implementation of the Java classes and the testing methods (with a few examples) are explained in this project report.

-The paper organized as follows: Section 2 mentions the related academic works about Model-Driven Engineering, safety engineering and the Epsilon.
-Section 3 lists the driver project’s requirements.
-In section 4, the design of the project and the encountered challenges presented.
-Section 5 explains the implementation and every Java class of the project.
-In section 6, testing methods and evaluation techniques are given.
-Also, two GSN model samples demonstrated in the Epsilon.
-Lastly, section 7 summarizes the project and mentions the plans for the Astah GSN driver project.
+The report is organized as follows: Section 2 describes related work on Model-Driven Engineering, safety engineering and the Epsilon framework.
+Section 3 specifies the project’s requirements, including technical requirements for the driver.
+In Section 4, the design of the driver and the encountered challenges presented.
+Section 5 explains the implementation, including a brief overview of each Java class of the project.
+In Section 6, testing methods and evaluation techniques are given.
+Also, two example GSN models are used to demonstrate some of the capabilities of the driver.
+Lastly, Section 7 summarizes the project and mentions future work.

-RELATED WORKS
+RELATED WORK

-This driver project developed for General Motors to use Epsilon on Astah GSN models.
-GM uses Model-Driven Engineering methods and Goal Structuring Notation diagrams for developing safety-critical systems.
-In this paper MDE, safety-critical system development and Epsilon terminologies were used thus, a summary of these three is given in section 2.1 to 2.3.
+This project, in collaboration with General Motors, aims to provide Epsilon driver support for Astah GSN models.
+By doing so, Epsilon programs (for transformation, validation, querying, impact analysis, etc) can be applied to both Astah GSN models and heterogeneous sets of models (including Astah GSN models).
+GM uses Model-Driven Engineering (MDE) methods and GSN models in the process of developing safety-critical systems.
+In this project, MDE, safety-critical system development and Epsilon terminologies were used thus, an overview of related work in these areas is given in Sections 2.1 to 2.3.
 Firstly, MDE and why it is used will be explained in section 2.1.
 Then, in section 2.2 safety engineering, assurance cases and GSN diagrams will be clarified.
-Finally, in section 2.3 the Epsilon platform, EOL, EMC and challenges in developing a new driver for Epsilon will be addressed.
+Finally, in section 2.3 the Epsilon platform, EOL, EMC and challenges in developing a new driver for Epsilon will be explained.

 Model-Driven Engineering